Click & Cook+

 Cooking confidence is the key

 According to AHDB/YouGov survey (AHDB Retail and Consumer Insight Snapshot, 2018) 7 in 10 consumers enjoy cooking and 47% say they would cook more if they knew more simple dishes using a few key ingredients.
-Cooking confidence a key factor in choice of meal to cook and for those, who are less confident, it can be a barrier to wanting to cook.
+Cooking confidence is a key factor in choice of meal to cook and for those, who are less confident, it can be a barrier to wanting to cook.

 Recipe boxes is the new emerging niche as consumers look for meal variety, health, enjoyment and convenience when they are cooking and eating.
 Trade off in favour of recipe boxes is that menu planning and inspiration have been outsourced and waste is eliminated or reduced.